kingglory/gomoku/Required New Sections/Note.md

 margin: 10px;
 }

 conclusion: In the milestone 1 I have no clear idea about html and css can use "<linl rel ="stylesheet" href="styles.css">", like a hyperlink to html file, and also, I learned it can split one signle html file, to two files, .css and .html, after watched the videos, and I also update the in repo, floder called htmlWcss. [.html](https://github.com/boyuan1228/boyuan1228.github.io/blob/main/Achievements/htmlWcss/index.html), [.css](https://github.com/boyuan1228/boyuan1228.github.io/blob/main/Achievements/htmlWcss/style.css)

 # JS

 -

 # TS

 -

 # HTML

 -

-# REACT
+# REACT w/JS

--
+- For hello world
+- const element =<h1> Hello World</h1>;
+  console.log(element);